It's a Wonderful Life: DVD and Blu-ray

-The film has seen multiple DVD releases since the availability of the format.
-In the autumn of 2001, Republic issued the film twice, once in August, and again with different packaging in September of that same year.
-On October 31, 2006, Paramount released a newly remastered "60th Anniversary Edition".
-On November 13, 2007, Paramount released a two-disc "special edition" DVD of the film that contained both the original theatrical black-and-white version, and a new, third colorized version, produced by Legend Films using the latest colorization technology.
-On November 3, 2009, Paramount re-released the previous DVD set as a "Collector's Edition" and debuted a Blu-ray edition, also containing both versions of the film.
+The film has seen multiple DVD releases since the format became available in 1996–97.
+In autumn 2001, the Brisbane-based Magna Pacific released it in Australia, followed by MRA Entertainment in 2004.
+Republic issued the film twice in 2002: once in August and again with different packaging in September.
+On October 31, 2006, Paramount released a newly remastered "60th Anniversary Edition."
+On November 13, 2007, Paramount released a two-disc "Special Edition" DVD containing both the original theatrical black-and-white version and a new colorized version produced by Legend Films using advanced colorization technology.
+On November 3, 2009, Paramount re-released the previous DVD set as a "Collector's Edition" and debuted a Blu-ray edition, both including the black-and-white and colorized versions of the film.

-Restoration
+2017 Restoration

 In 2017, the film was restored in 4K resolution, available via streaming services and DCP.

-4K Ultra HD Blu-ray
+Soundtrack albums

-On October 29, 2019, the film was released for the first time on 4K Ultra HD Blu-ray, along with digital copy featuring a new Dolby Vision transfer.
+On November 18, 1997, Dimitri Tiomkin's score was released by Nick at Nite Records.
+This was a label for the Nick at Nite block on the Nickelodeon channel, which was owned by Viacom, the company that acquired the rights to the film the following year.
+For the film's 75th anniversary, the soundtrack was re-released by Paramount's own in-house label Paramount Music on December 3, 2021.
+This release was done in association with La-La Land Records.

 Adaptations in other media

 The film was twice adapted for radio in 1947, first on Lux Radio Theater (March 10) and then on the Screen Guild Theater (December 29), then again on the Screen Guild Theater broadcast of March 15, 1951.
 James Stewart and Donna Reed reprised their roles for all three radio productions.
-Stewart also starred in the May 8, 1949 radio adaptation presented on the Screen Directors Playhouse.
+Stewart also starred in the May 8, 1949, radio adaptation presented on the Screen Directors Playhouse.

 A musical stage adaptation of the film, titled A Wonderful Life, was written by Sheldon Harnick and Joe Raposo.
 This version was first performed at the University of Michigan in 1986, but a planned professional production was stalled by legal wrangling with the estate of Philip Van Doren Stern.
-It was eventually performed in Washington, DC, by Arena Stage in 1991, and had revivals in the 21st century, including a staged concert version in New York City in 2005 and several productions by regional theatres.
+It was eventually performed in Washington, D.C., by Arena Stage in 1991, and had revivals in the 21st century, including a staged concert version in New York City in 2005 and several productions by regional theatres.

 Another musical stage adaptation of the film, titled It's a Wonderful Life – The Musical, was written by Bruce Greer and Keith Ferguson.
 This version premiered at the Majestic Theatre, Dallas, Texas, in 1998.
 It was an annual Christmas show at the theater for five years.
 It has since been performed at venues all around the United States.

 In July 2019, it was revealed that another stage musical adaptation was in development with music and lyrics by Paul McCartney (making his musical theatre debut), lyrics and book by Lee Hall and produced by Bill Kenwright.
-The musical was set to debut late 2020, but is still yet to be announced.
+The musical was set to debut late 2020, but is still yet to premiere.